bbauska/W3Cx-4of5-thru-May-2024/README.md

 tabs simultaneously.
 Without transactional operations, the two instances might stomp all over each others' modifications.

-**The IndexedDB API is mostly asynchronous.** The API doesn't give you data by returning values; instead, you have to pass a callback function.
+<b>The IndexedDB API is mostly asynchronous.</b> The API doesn't give you
+data by returning values; instead, you have to pass a callback function.
 You don't "store" a value in the database, or "retrieve" a value out of the database through synchronous means.
 Instead, you "request" that a